salsita/inStyle/README.md

 # inStyle

 Nest everything relevant to your elements.. under your elements.
-How ableist!
+The ultimate ableism.

 ## Methodology